zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/variables.rst

    :emphasize-lines: 15, 18, 21-23, 25, 31
    :linenos:

 Lines 15 and 18 show the documentation for two variables.
-Notice the blank line 17.
-That line is necessary not only to increase the clarity of the code but also to avoid Doxygen not determining properly where the comment belongs.
+The blank line 17 is necessary to increase the clarity of the code and also so Doxygen can determine properly where the comment belongs.

 Lines 21-23 show another acceptable way to document two variables with a similar function.
-Notice that only one of the variables is documented, the first one.
+Notice that only the first variable is documented.
 The argument can be made that **kmutex_t f2** is no longer a significant variable because it does not add any functionality that has not been described for **kmutex_t f1**.

 Lines 25 and 31 show us a different situation.
 Although both variables are of the same type and very similar, they have different purposes.
-Therefore both have to be documented and the difference between them must be noted.
+Therefore, both must be documented and the difference between them must be noted.

 Example 2
 =========
-Variables outside of functions have to be documented as well.
+Variables outside of functions must be documented as well.

 .. literalinclude:: hello_commented.c
    :language: c